hugohaggmark/hugohaggmark.github.io/_posts/2010-12-08-build-partially-succeeded-but-hey-no-obvious-errors.md

 [![2010-12-04 10-38-28]({{ site.baseurl }}/assets/images/2010/12/2010-12-04-10-38-28_thumb.png "2010-12-04 10-38-28")](http://www.hugohaggmark.com/wp-content/uploads/2010/12/2010-12-04-10-38-28.png)

 Unfortunately the Diagnostic level didn’t help me much with the problem at hand and it took me a while before I found that my “Test Results” window was minimized and in that window was the solution to my whole mystery.
-As you can see when I opened&nbsp; the “Test Results” window there is a warning and a link to the problem.
+As you can see when I opened the “Test Results” window there is a warning and a link to the problem.

 [![2010-12-04 10-41-48]({{ site.baseurl }}/assets/images/2010/12/2010-12-04-10-41-48_thumb.png "2010-12-04 10-41-48")](http://www.hugohaggmark.com/wp-content/uploads/2010/12/2010-12-04-10-41-48.png)